Elswah/GeminiTask2/README.md

 ## news app

 Simples News app to get data from “https://newsapi.org/” you can get your own token to access this service
+### App Features
+it has list of articles can be filtered based on user input, details of each item that can be shared or sent mail to someone to read it
 ### Deployment
 min sdk 21